Great Mondays' Hierarchy of Talent Needs

 This layer refers to the people with whom you work.
 Many studies say that who you work with is more important than what you do.
 We asked participants to think about who they admire at the organization.

-In our time working with PagerDuty, we observed that Dutonians (PD employees) were amazing, everyday people, and the results we gathered supported that.
-We heard from employees at every level, in multiple locations, from various backgrounds that the folks at PagerDuty inspire each other to grow and lead.
+In our time working with PagerDuty, we observed that Dutonians (PD employees) were amazing, everyday people, and our results supported that.
+We heard from employees at every level, in multiple locations, and from various backgrounds that the folks at PagerDuty inspire each other to grow and lead.

 Culture is driven and maintained by the people in your company.
-We ask the question, “Who will I become when I join” because we spend way too much time with our coworkers not to admire and aspire to be like them.
+We ask, “Who will I become when I join” because we spend way too much time with our coworkers not to admire and aspire to be like them.
 So, finding out what your employees celebrate about each other and value in a coworker will define who you’ll need to scale your business.

 4. PURPOSE: WHAT ARE WE ACHIEVING TOGETHER?